 - Google other blogs and forums in your niche and see what their most popular posts are.
 Can you write something similar, or improve on what’s there?

-- Keep a journal throughout your day, and write down ideas as they pop up, before you forget them.
+- Keep a journal throughout your day, and write down ideas as they pop up and before you forget them.

 The other point?
 When you’ve got a big list of ideas, you can sit down to write extra posts when you feel inspired or energetic.
 Instead of publishing them right away, schedule them for a later date.
 Now, you’re ahead of your publishing schedule!